brycie-boy/The_Cosmos/🔮 The Cosmos/☯️ The Flow.md

 # ☯️ The Flow

-“The Tao of the sage is work without effort”
+_“The Tao of the sage is work without effort”_

-The goal I have for [[The Cosmos]] is to create a seamless and stress free learning, thinking, and teaching ecperience.
-To accomplish this, I established an evergreen notes writing practice.
+The goal I have for [[The Cosmos]] is to create a seamless and stress free learning, thinking, and teaching experience.
+To accomplish this, I established an [[Evergreen notes]] writing practice.
 My workflow for this practice consists of 3 stages.

 1. [[Ingestion]]
 2. [[Digestion]]